TingtingLiGroup/DyPhaSe/README.md

 ### `calculate_dyphase_score`
 #### Description
-  The `calculate_dyphase_score` function calculates the predicted DyPhaSe score for each gene in different cell types based on the user-submitted single-cell gene expression matrix and cell type annotation files.
-A higher DyPhaSe score corresponds to an increased likelihood of phase separation under specific cellular conditions.
+  The `calculate_dyphase_score` function calculates the predicted DyPhaSe score for each gene in different cell populations based on the user-submitted gene expression matrix and cell type annotation files.
+A higher DyPhaSe score corresponds to an increased likelihood of PS under specific cellular conditions.

 #### Parameters
 + **gene_expression** (*pd.DataFrame*): Gene expression matrix, where rows are cell names and columns are gene names.
 Make share the matrix has been normalized, such as log(TPM+1), log(CPM+1), etc.